justjam2013/homebridge-virtual-accessories/README.md

     "value": 35
 }
 ```
-The temperature value will be specified in the same temperature units (celsius or fahrenheit) as specified by the accessory's configuration.
+Note: The temperature value must be specified in the same temperature units (celsius or fahrenheit) as specified by the accessory's configuration.

 ## Creative Uses